molikto/mlang/HACKING.md

 # help wanted

+checkout the main [roadmap](ROADMAP.md), some of them is smaller task.

-here are some issues that are easy to do, and they are a good way to familiarize yourself with the project, they are marked with `good first issue` in issues list, and in the code, search for `[issue 123]` where `123` is the issue number will lead you to where need to be modified.
+Github issues is not entirely updated, but here are some issues that are easy to do, and they are a good way to familiarize yourself with the project, they are marked with `good first issue` in issues list, and in the code, search for `[issue 123]` where `123` is the issue number will lead you to where need to be modified.

+there are other kind of TODOs in the project, they are `LATER`, `TODO`, `RULES` and `FIXME`, use IntelliJ IDEA to browse them.

 if you need more background on a issue, plz go to gitter and ask.

-there are other kind of TODOs in the project, they are `LATER`, `TODO`, `RULES` and `FIXME`, use IntelliJ IDEA to browse them.

 ## pretty print